openziti/ziti-doc/docfx_project/ziti/manage/pki.md

 authentication of clients in a Ziti Network it must be registered with the Ziti Controller to ensure certificates signed by the third party CA can be trusted.

-Registering a third party CA is done by using the ReST endpoint `/cas` from the Ziti Controller.
+Registering a third party CA is done by using the REST endpoint `/cas` from the Ziti Controller.
 To register a third party CA the following information is required to be posted to the endpoint:

 * **name**: the desired name of the CA